aglahe/dsra-dcos/README.md

 ### Future Releases

 Mesos also supports deploying applications as Docker containers.
-Long running processes are managed by Marathon, which can run containers deployed on DockerHub use their own private Docker registry.
+Long running processes are managed by Marathon, which can run containers deployed on DockerHub or use their own private Docker registry.

-Distributed storage supported in the first software release is HDFS.
+Distributed storage is supported in the first software release, utilizing HDFS.

 Future releases and updates will focus on adding more software capabilities, to include, but not limited too, the following: